duhby/typing-pp/readme.md

 - next to "general, matches, achievements, tournaments" possibly between general and matches, there should be a "top scores" tab or something similar, that is like the matches tab, except the placement on the left is your placement for the text leaderboard itself (side note, it would be nice if the card itself linked to the text leaderboard for both the matches and top scores tabs)
 - a new rectangle in the general tab that displays information like highest point play, total points, and rank (another side note, it would be nice if all text leaderboards had a link to the replay if one is available)

+# Extras
+There should be systems to be able to easily do the following:
+- Update the star rating of one or multiple texts and update everyone (that has a score on the changed text(s))'s performance points, personal pp leaderboards, and the main pp leaderboard